Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 There are no differences in the process of repatriation for the spouse and children of a person with Jewish roots, they go through all stages of repatriation together.

-I have no jewish roots, can I get citizenship?
+I have no Jewish roots, can I get citizenship?

 Yes, under the Family Reunification Law or under the STUPRO program through marriage to an Israeli citizen/civilian.